 Will LINKS contact clubs?

-No. LINKS never calls any club on anyone’s behalf.
-Introductions and rounds are handled entirely member-to-member, on your own terms and timeline.
+No. LINKS never calls clubs, arranges tee times, or speaks on anyone’s behalf.
+Once the introduction is facilitated through LINKS the rest is handled entirely member-to-member, on your own terms and timeline.

 Why not just use a service that arranges tee times or access?